suhailvs/djangosaml/docs/source/usage.rst

 -----------------------

-Go to https://mocksaml.com/ and click **Download Metadata** button to download the metadata and save it as `metadata.xml` into project root directory.
+Go to https://mocksaml.com/ and click **Download Metadata** button to download the metadata and save it as `mock-saml-metadata.xml` into project root directory.

 In **settings.py**, add the SAML2 related configuration.